Smyshliaiev/scrog/README.md

 1. Always on the screen, even if app is paused.
 It can be destroyed after direct command call.
 2. You can drag it to the any place of the screen.
 3. Font and background colors can be changed by double tap.
-4. You can resize main log window by dragging down right corener of the log window.
+4. You can resize main log window by dragging down right corner of the log window.
 5. Clear the screen by clicking on the right upper corner.
 6. Easy use.
 Only three API methods.
 7. Easy link with Gradle.